stnolting/neorv32/CONTRIBUTING.md

 # Contributing

-We're always thankful for help!
-So if you have any questions, bug reports, ideas or if you want to give any kind of feedback, feel free to [open a new issue](https://github.com/stnolting/neorv32/issues) or start a new [discussion](https://github.com/stnolting/neorv32/discussions).
+Any kind of help is highly appreciated!
+So if you have any questions, bug reports, ideas or if you want to give some kind of feedback, feel free to [open a new issue](https://github.com/stnolting/neorv32/issues), start a new [discussion](https://github.com/stnolting/neorv32/discussions) or have a chat on out [gitter](https://gitter.im/neorv32/community) channel.
 Also look out for issues and pull requests labeled with [![help-wanted](https://img.shields.io/badge/-help%20wanted-brightgreen)](https://github.com/stnolting/neorv32/labels/help%20wanted) and
 [![good-first-issue](https://img.shields.io/badge/-good%20first%20issue-purple)](https://github.com/stnolting/neorv32/labels/good%20first%20issue)